SWAT team serves drug warrant at house

 Local residents said officers were at a home near the 2100 block of Cosnina Drive and Quail Lane around 5:30 a.m.
 Neighbors reported hearing the sounds of loud bangs and police announcing the search warrant over a public address system.

-Police said they plan to publish a news release with additional information about the search warrant.
+Police said they plan to publish a news release with additional information about the search warrant, but the release was not made available by the News-Herald’s Thursday deadline.

 (0) comments